 For the first time since I was married, I had my own space in my house: A large room with my piano and a glass desk to work and practice music.

 I experienced tremendous personal growth.
 I put aside time to sing every day, something that I’ve always wanted to do, and improved very quickly.
-I looked into local music education to help me progress even further.
 I stopped piling work on myself.
 I rested when I was tired.

 It used to be that no matter how much I earned, there was never enough money for what I really wanted.
 But then, I got a nice hair cut and some new clothes.
 I found money for additional singing lessons.